robotick-labs/robotick-knitware/docs/decisions/decision_power_magg-e_v1.md

-# Power Architecture Selection – Magg.e v1
+# Power Architecture Selection – MAGG.e™ v1

 ## 1. Overview

-This document captures the rationale behind the selection and assignment of power sources for the Magg.e v1 prototype.
+This document captures the rationale behind the selection and assignment of power sources for the MAGG.e™v1 prototype.
 The robot comprises two onboard compute subsystems (Pi2 + BrickPi3; Pi5 + stereo camera), along with a servo gimbal for head articulation.
 Reliable, safe, and efficient power delivery was a design priority.

 ---